Terrazza

 Strong, consistent evidence that the building has shared laundry: at least 10 separate listing remarks explicitly mention "community laundry" or "two laundry rooms" (examples: "community laundry", "community laundry on the 1st and 2nd floors", "two on-site community laundry rooms").
 Mentions appear across multiple agent listings rather than isolated copy/paste errors, supporting high confidence that shared laundry exists building-wide.

-I looked for explicit language like laundry on each floor, floor-by-floor laundry, or laundry rooms on every level.
-The remarks only support laundry facilities on specific floors (1st and 2nd), so this feature is not confirmed.
+I looked for explicit language such as laundry on each floor, floor-by-floor laundry, or laundry rooms on every level.
+The remarks only mention laundry rooms on the 1st and 2nd floors / two laundry rooms total, which indicates the amenity exists but not on every floor.

 Strong evidence that the building offers assigned parking: at least 8 separate listing remarks explicitly reference assigned or reserved parking (e.g., "Includes 1 - assigned covered parking", "large reserved parking stall", "assigned covered parking").
 Mentions come from multiple listing remarks/agents and consistently describe assigned/reserved stalls, supporting a high-confidence determination.